ardhynugroho/f5-oauth/docs/source/opaque.rst

 .. image:: img/19-test-3.png

-Opaque bearer token
+Opaque bearer token received from OAuth AS

 .. image:: img/19-test-4.png

-This conclude OAuth AS server creation.
+This conclude the configuration of OAuth AS server to generate opaque token.